IKIM-Essen/ClusterDocs/docs/reference/software-workflows.md

-# Conda, Snakemake, and Apptainer reference
+# Conda, Snakemake, Nextflow, nf-core, and Apptainer reference

 This guide complements Classes 2 and 4 with the command-level material from the earlier ClusterDocs site.

 ## Conda and Mamba environments

+RCC does not use Environment Modules or Lmod.
+Commands such as `module load` are therefore not part of the RCC workflow.
+Use the managed Miniforge installation or a project-specific Conda environment instead.

 Keep an environment declaration with the project and pin important versions: